 Their reactions can be intense, as the narcissist tries to regain control over you and the situation, often without resolving the situation and making matters worse.
 However, they’ll just blame others for making the situation worse, not themselves.

 Their anger, their rage, their manipulation is a defence mechanism, and it’s used to exploit others to get their own needs met.

 Abuse is abuse.
 There is no excuse, as the narcissist is either unwilling or unable to work on their issues.
 They cause problems for those around them, then blame those around them, as they feel entitled to exploit others and lack empathy to care.

 What can you do?

-Never intentionally seek revenge or seek to hurt a narcissist no matter what they’ve done to you, they lack empathy.
-If they receive a narcissistic injury to them, it’s game on to bring you done.
-There’s no low they won’t go as they don’t see themselves as the problem they just blame others for rationalising and justifying their irrational and unjustified behaviour.
+Never intentionally seek revenge or seek to hurt a narcissist no matter what they’ve done to you.
+They lack empathy.
+If they receive a narcissistic injury to them, it’s game on to bring you down.
+There’s no low they won’t go as they don’t see themselves as the problem.
+They just blame others for rationalising and justifying their irrational and unjustified behaviour.